lorenzoc25/auto-redirect/README.md

 ```
 The extension will then be built on `./auto-redirect/dist` path.

+### Loading it to Chrome
-Then, turn on the chrome developer mode by going to `chrome://extensions/` and toggle the developer mode on the upper-right corner.
+Turn on the chrome developer mode by going to `chrome://extensions/` and toggle the developer mode on the upper-right corner.

-After turning on the developer mode, select the 'load unpacked' option on the upper-left corner and load the built version on `./auto-redirect/dist`.
+After turning on the developer mode, select the 'load unpacked' option on the upper-left corner and select the directory of the unzipped/built file.
 You should then be ready to go!

 ## Usage
 After loading the extension, you can find it on the chrome extension section.
 Clicking on the icon would give you an user interface.
 Simply type in the domain names and this extension will automatically work on them!